konflux-ci/architecture/ADR/0033-product-version-controller.md

           uri: ...
 ```

-The *spec* section for the *ProjectDevStream* may include a **template** section
+The *spec* section for the *ProjectDevelopmentStream* may include a **template**
-that includes a **name** field for referring to a *ProjectDevStreamTemplate*
+section that includes a **name** field for referring to a
-resource and a **values** section to provide values for the template variables.
+*ProjectDevelopmentStreamTemplate* resource and a **values** section to provide
-When this happens, the resources described by the template get created.
+values for the template variables.
+When this happens, the resources described by
+the template get created.

-Here is an example for what a *ProjectDevStream* resource with a template may
+Here is an example for what a *ProjectDevelopmentStream* resource with a
-look like:
+template may look like:

 ```
 apiVersion: pcv.konflux.dev/v1alpha1
-kind: ProjectDevStream
+kind: ProjectDevelopmentStream
 metadata:
   ...
 spec: